 The Costs of a Bed Bug Infestation

-In the age of social media, be sure that any news of a bed bug infestation will quickly spread far and wide, tarnishing your hard-earned reputation perhaps for good – the internet, of course, has an extremely long memory.
+In the age of social media, be sure that any news of a bed bug infestation will quickly spread far and wide, tarnishing your hard-earned reputation perhaps for good – the internet, of course, having an extremely long memory.
 Travelers like to share their experiences online, both on travel sites as well as across all the usual social networks – Twitter, Instagram, Facebook, etc. Today, more people than ever consider online reviews before booking in with a hotel, hostel, or B&B, and news of a bed bug infestation will not endear your establishment to anyone.

 Value of Accommodation Dropping

 With a damaged reputation comes damage to the value of the rooms you are offering.
 Reports of pests of any nature very quickly drive people away, and you may well have to lower your asking price to fill your rooms if your establishment has been known to have a bed bug problem.

 If you operate a chain establishment, a localised problem can rapidly turn into an organisation-wide one, as it will be your brand name that becomes associated with bed bugs.

 Reputation damage will inevitably lead to fewer people making bookings with you, and if you’ve had to lower your prices as a result of a bed bug infestation as well, your income could take a serious hit.
 The worrying thing is that this could turn into a long-term problem if you fail to take proper pest control action, allowing the problem to persist.

 Guests taking hotels to court over bed bugs is not unheard of, and there are solicitors that specialise in bed bug compensation cases.
 This is the last thing that you want to happen.

 Cost of Replacing Your Inventory